-Treetop Yoga Therapy is the first yoga therapy private practice in Fort Collins.
-Our beautiful office is located in Historic Old Town in the Old Town Executive Suites.
+Treetop Yoga Therapy is the premier yoga therapy private practice in Fort Collins and is located in Historic Old Town in Old Town Executive Suites.

-Resident Certified Yoga Therapist, Ena Burrud, E-RYT500 works one-on-one addressing specific therapeutic and individualized needs.
+Resident Certified Yoga Therapist, Ena Burrud, E-RYT500 (Experienced-Registered Yoga Teacher) works one-on-one addressing various therapeutic and individualized needs.
 Services include Yoga Therapy with iRest®, Private Yoga and Teacher Mentorship.
-Ena is one of only four Certified iRest ® teachers in Colorado, a protocol used by the US military for PTSD, anxiety and abuse.
-Ena is a Provider/Vendor for the Cheyenne, WY and Fort Collins, CO Veterans Affairs and will begin accepting Medicare for this demographic in Fall of 2014.
+Ena is one of only four Certified (Final Level 3) iRest ® Teachers in Colorado, a protocol used by the US military for PTSD, but clinically proven in anxiety, insomnia and other applications.
+Ena is a Vendor for the Cheyenne, WY and Fort Collins, CO Veterans Affairs and works in conjunction with the City of Fort Collins, grant-supported by the Department of Defense in non-VA affiliations.
+Her local networks allow the greatest complementary approach for veterans and other referred clients whose providers assess the need for mind/body practices.

 Yoga Therapy sessions may include (but not limited to) adaptive physical postures (asana), specific breathing excercises (pranayam), meditation (various forms), lifestyle coaching and spiritual guidance, applied yoga psychology and yoga philosophy.
-All practices are customized with respect to faith and culture.
+All practices are customized with respect to faith and culture; typical yoga language and some practices are not introduced to those who feel uncomfortable in settings like yoga studios.
 Feel free to audio record these practices.
-Many clients request that pictures be taken of them in specific pose modifications, as well.
+Many clients benefit from pictures or videos taken of specific pose modifications in their sessions.
 Hand-drawn home sessions are created for personal practice.
 Five session commitments are the recommended start to implement techniques successfully.

 Yoga Therapy integrates ancient healing practices of yoga and Ayurveda with modern medical findings.
 The International Association of Yoga Therapists (IAYT) publishes results of clinical studies on PubMed and their own site and quarterly journals.
 Treetop utilizes mind-body training for anxiety, depression, pain mangement, rehab, chronic conditions and PTSD (with iRest® yoga nidra).
-Treetop is networked with other local providers.
+Treetop is networked with other local providers like Larimer County department of Human Resources, Project Self-Sufficiency, regional chapters of the VA, psychotherapists and doctors in Fort Collins and neighboring cities.